scrum101/scrum101.github.io/team.md

 # Who's who?

-Scrum101 is made of five enthusiastic and skilled scrum users, who want to show the wonders of Scrum and JIRA to anyone within their organisation, EMBL-EBI.
+Team Awsome is made of five enthusiastic and skilled scrum users, who want to show the wonders of Scrum and JIRA to anyone within their organisation, EMBL-EBI.

 Laura Clarke - Human Cell Atlas Coordinator  laura@ebi.ac.uk